aariani/GBS-preprocess-tools/README.md

 ==================================================================================

-## Run the binary code
+## Run the source code

+If you are using Windows or MAC (and the binary code is not working) please refer to the `GBSprep.py` script for running this program.

+On Windows you will probably need to install [Cygwin](https://www.cygwin.com/) (not tested!).

-The binary code was created from the `GBSprep_main.py` script in the `source` folder using [PyInstaller](http://www.pyinstaller.org/) v3.0 program on Ubuntu 14.04.4 Trusty.
+The `GBSprep.py` script contains all the codes in the `source` folder in a single file.

-The binary code is located in the `binary` folder

 ### Prepare the environment